Great Southern Comet of 1887: Observations

 The comet reached first magnitude, and was widely observed by astronomers in the Southern Hemisphere for the remainder of January.
 On the 22nd Finlay described it as a "pale narrow ribbon of light, quite straight" of about 35 degrees in length, though no cometary head could be distinguished.
 On the 23rd, Thome recorded a tail length of over 40 degrees, but like other observers stated he could not find a nucleus.
 On January 27, C. Todd recorded seeing the comet's head as a "diffused nebulous mass", but noted a break between the head and the tail (possibly representing what is referred to as a tail disconnection event).

 Following the publication of an ephemeris by S. C. Chandler, which suggested the comet could be located 20° from Rigel by the end of February, astronomers in the United States eagerly waited for it to move far enough into northern skies to be visible.
 However, the comet faded extremely rapidly, and never became visible from northern latitudes.
-It was last observed by John Tebbutt from New South Wales on January 30, a relatively short period of observation overall for a large comet.
+It was last observed by John Tebbutt from New South Wales on January 30, a relatively short period of observation overall for a comet.